 The operator uses Cell 1 for production of a product named "flex-base".
 CCR materials including bottom-ash and fly-ash are stockpiled, blended to make the "flex-base" and loaded to trucks in this area.
-Active disposal was conducted primarily in the Cell 2 and Cell 3 areas.
+Active disposal was conducted primarily in the Cell 3 and Cell 4 areas.

 The side-slopes of the landfill are generally at the required 4:1 external and 3:1 interior slope requirements.
 The slopes in the larger Cells 2 and 3 are set back from the landfill perimeter berm.
 This allows stormwater runoff from the slopes to be collected and routed to the cell discharge points.
-Cell 3, as noted in Section 2.2, was modified to discharge leachate to Cell, 4 which contains a leachate collection system.
+Cell 3 discharges leachate to Cell 4, which contains a leachate collection system.

 No tension cracks, seeps, or other features that indicate a potential slope failure were observed during the site inspection.
-In addition, no active seeps were noted
+In addition, no active seeps were noted.